romananana/Smart-voting-model/README.md

 # Bachelor Thesis

 This respository is created for the thesis of Romana Wilschut for the bachelor ‘Artificial Intelligence’ at the University of Amsterdam.
 We implemented the *smart voting* model of Colley et al., created data for this model and count the number of delegation cycles.

 # Usage

-## Create data
-To create smart ballots for the model, we run `create_data.py`.
+To use the model, we run `main.py`.
-In this file, you can state the wanted parameters of the smart ballot and the amount of ballots.

-## Outcome and cycles
-The outcome of a smart ballot and the number of delegation cycles in this ballot can be found by running `main.py`.
-In this file, you need to specify of which smart ballots you want the results.
+This file creates valid smart profiles according to the parameters.
+You can change these parameters and also the path to where these files are stored.
+Then, the final collective outcome of each created valid smart profile is calculated for each of the different unravelling procedures, and also how many cycles occurred during the unravelling of a profile.